CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 Smaller types likes (char, short) tooks 1-3 bytes.
 Alignment depends on same type or type of element (for vectors).

+For 32-bit AMD OpenCL 2.0 all setup arguments are 32-bit.

 ### Image arguments

 An images are passed via pointers to argument's buffer.
 An image pointers points to